jordanrosedouglass/hypertension_research/README.md

-# hypertension_research
+# Hypertension & Fitness Research Project
-##Hypertension Research Project Thesis FA2020
+##Hypertension Research Project Thesis FA2020 & continuation

 This research project is based on the collections and findings of a graduate student at Florida Polytechnic University.
 Here, wearable data is collected via
 BioDatix watch devices - data collected includes variables: